 Some other cooking methods involve frying dishes like Jalfrezi, a curry dish made with meat, fish, paneer or vegetables, stir-fried and served in a thick spicy sauce that includes green chili peppers.
 Deep frying is also common for dishes like pakoras, pooris, and aloo chaat.

-Indian regional food and popular dishes
+Indian regional food

 Although it is common for Indian restaurants to present dishes as part of a uniform, nationalized cuisine, the food of India is actually as regionally specific and diverse as its population.